Boost Converter 12V to 120V DC Step-Up Circuit is made to raise 12V to 120V DC.

-The circuit has two main parts the first part works like a simple inverter and the second part has a rectifier and a filter.
+Circuit has two parts first is simple inverter and second is rectifier and filter.

-This circuit operates using a switching system that includes the IC 555 timer the CD 4013 flip-flop, power transistors and a step-up transformer to boost the voltage.
+Circuit works by switching with IC 555, CD 4013 flip-flop, power transistors and step-up transformer to raise the voltage.

 Circuit Working: